pydanny/pydanny-event-notes/DjangoConEurope2012/arkestra.rst

 ================================================================
-Arkestra: semantic information publishing for organisations
+Arkestra: semantic information publishing for organizations
 ================================================================

 by Daniele Procida